 Proposed actions to turn the curve: A comprehensive surveillance program complemented with science-based mosquito control and a timely outreach network are planned to protect the public.
 Training programs will be conducted, and there will be increased trapping of mosquitoes to meet added requirements of mosquito virus activity during years of heavy rainfall.
 There will be increased efforts to secure more federal funding from our partners to help supplement costs of virus testing programs when mosquito populations are high.
+While federal funding for WNV has decreased or been flat in recent years, there was a record 5,387 human cases in the U.S. in 2012.

 New research has been initiated to examine the impact of global climate change on the most important mosquitoes and viruses.
 With the cooperation of the CDC or other partners, we will improve our programs to identify and respond to newly introduced exotic encephalitis viruses by obtaining reference RNA material of foreign viruses likely to enter the state so that a correct identification can be made in the future.
 Control efforts will reduce mosquito abundance.
 The lack of reference RNA from exotic viruses is an obstacle for identifying a new pathogen introduced into the state and initiating appropriate control measures.
-State bond funding (\$500,000) has been approved to build a laboratory at our Griswold Research Center, which will allow CAES to study the natural history of the EEE virus.
-Where the virus overwinters and why virus activity fluctuates so dramatically from year to year is unknown.
+A new laboratory was built at our Griswold Research Center with state bond funding, which will allow CAES to study the natural history of the EEE virus.
+Where the virus overwinters and why virus activity fluctuates so dramatically from year to vear is unknown.

 A Center for Vector Biology & Zoonotic Diseases exists at The CT Agricultural Experiment Station (CAES) to enhance state awareness of mosquitoes and viruses.
 In collaboration with the CT Department of Public Health, there will be increased efforts to educate local public health officials, private mosquito control operators and the public on the risks of mosquito bites and how to prevent illnesses.
 Surveillance and research results have been given to the Yale Peabody Museum to include in student education programs.
 Mosquitoes and mosquito surveillance data were used in a special Yale Peabody exhibit.

 In a partnership with state and local health departments, we will collect data to determine if citizens are following state alerts on preventing mosquito bites.
 New research and surveillance findings will be made available on an improved CAES website, including timely mosquito/virus surveillance results and scientific advancements.